First time buyer guide

 You have several options when shopping around for house insurance:

 You can check directly with insurers – especially those that are not on comparison sites – to make sure you don’t miss out on any deals.

-Brokers are often a great option because they can do the shopping around for you and find a policy that really suits your needs.
+Brokers can do the shopping around for you and find a policy that really suits your needs.

 This is a popular option, but be careful as not all insurers are on comparison sites.